make-files/adr/README.md

-# adr
+# Issues

-Architecture Design Records and Design Discussion
+This repository serves as an Issue Tracker and repository of Architecture Design Records and Design Discussion for the entire Makefiles.dev ecosystem.